 80°F for chicks 3- 4 weeks old

-For pullets 5 - 7 weeks old, introduce to outside when temps are above 60°F.
+At 6 - 7 weeks introduce to outside when above 50°F.

-For pullets 8 - 10 weeks old, allow to acclimate outside when temps are above 50°F
+At 8 - 10 weeks can be acclimated outside when above 32°F

-For pullets 11 - 15 weeks old, allow to acclimate outside when temps are above 40°F
+At 11 - 15 weeks can be acclimate outside when above 0°F

 Ensure chicks have free range to eat as much as they want.
 Never let their food run out.
 Sprinkle grit on their food like you would to salt a dish.
 Chickens consume their food in whole and their gizzards need sand or grit to process the food.
-They will consume about a 1lb a week.
-We offer an organic mix chicken cereal.
-We roll mill the whole grains and seeds daily.
-We start with the same whole grains and seeds we sprout for our starter pullets and hens and add 17 herbs that are known to support early chick development.
+They will consume about a 1lb of food a week.
+We offer organic feed choices.
 I like being able to know every ingredient that has gone into our chick food as we plan to consume their eggs.
-Most commercial pellets stink and contain fish meal as the main protein source.
-Our chicken cereal has a delicious nutty herb aroma.

 Waterers should be tall enough that the chicks do not walk in their water and not too deep to risk drowning.
 Dip the beaks of several chicks into the water to help them locate it.
 They will teach the rest.
 When you first get them home, you can add molasses or honey to their water to help increase the electrolytes.
 Make sure water is clean.
 Dirty water is the #1 source of illness.

 Poop dries and sticks to the vent preventing future excretions.
 Use warm water to remove.
-For frequent pasty butt, mixed in liquid (milk, water, apple juice) or egg with our chick cereal to make a nice meal with warm oatmeal consistency.
+For frequent pasty butt, mixed in liquid (milk, water, apple juice) or egg with Scratch and Peck's chick starter to make a nice meal with warm oatmeal consistency.
 Make sure they are drinking lots of water and temperature is appropriate for age.
 Stress is the most common cause of pasty butt.